drginm/docker-boilerplates/mongodb-replicaset/README.md

 # Simple replica set in docker with a web app to connect to it

-An exampl of how to create a very simple replica set using docker's docker-compose file.
+An example of how to create a very simple replica set using docker's docker-compose file.
 It can be used for starting developing your app without needing to install a mongo server locally.

 ## For starting this up